spellegri/FrozenLegacies/Frozen Legacy Tools/Unsupervised Retrieval of Signal for A-scopes (U.R.S.A.)/README.md

     "bed_min_power_db": -45,                  // Minimum detectable power
     "bed_peak_prominence_db": 0.1,            // Peak prominence threshold
     "bed_relative_fallback_db_drop": 25       // Fallback threshold
+    "bed_search_start_us": null,             // Optional absolute bed search start (μs) "bed_search_end_us": null,               // Optional absolute bed search end (μs) "bed_select_mode": "highest_peak",    // How to choose a bed candidate inside absolute window: "highest_peak", "highest_power" (raw max), or "most_prominent"
 }
 ```

+Note: If any of the *_search_start_us / *_search_end_us keys are set, URSA will use the specified calibrated time window (μs) as the primary method to locate the highest-power peak for the corresponding feature (TX, Surface, Bed).
+If no valid candidate is found inside that absolute window (or the keys are unset), URSA falls back to the original relative/heuristic search logic (offsets, decay detection, and pixel-based searches).

+Important: When an absolute window is set for Surface or Bed, URSA will choose the highest local peak inside that window as the primary pick and will ignore configured minimum-power checks (e.g. `surface_min_snr_db` or `bed_min_power_db`) for that absolute-window selection.
+This makes absolute windows deterministic and robust to thresholding — but also means the window must be chosen carefully to avoid false positives.

+### 🔎 How URSA chooses the "primary" peak (absolute window vs automatic)

+You can control how URSA selects the primary peak for the transmitter (TX), surface and bed echoes in two ways:

+- 1) By specifying an absolute time window in the configuration file (recommended when you know roughly where the echo should be).
+When any of these *_search_start_us / *_search_end_us keys are set, URSA will use that absolute window as the PRIMARY selection mechanism and will pick the single highest local peak inside the window.
+- 2) If an absolute window is not set, or if URSA finds no valid peaks inside a user-specified window, URSA falls back to the automatic (heuristic) search algorithm.
+The automatic algorithm uses relative offsets from the detected TX pulse, SNR thresholds, geometric-loss compensation and peak prominence checks.

+When an absolute window is used (absolute-window selection):
+- URSA will pick the highest local peak inside the window, ignoring configurable minimum-power checks and some relative-time safeguards (this behavior makes an absolute window deterministic, but it can also select false positives if the window is too wide or misplaced).

+When the absolute-window selection fails (no valid peak inside the window):
+- URSA will fall back to the automatic heuristic logic to search based on offsets, SNR, pixel-based trimming and geometric loss handling.
+This is the original behavior when absolute windows are not provided.

+### ⚙️ Config keys you can change

+Here are the specific keys in `config/default_config.json` that control absolute-window behavior and related thresholds:

+- Transmitter (TX) selection:
+  - `tx_search_start_us` — optional absolute start time (μs) for TX search
+  - `tx_search_end_us` — optional absolute end time (μs) for TX search
+  - `tx_min_separation_us`, `tx_max_separation_us` — used by automatic double-pulse detection
+  - `tx_power_diff_threshold_db` — threshold for double-pulse power difference

+- Surface selection:
+  - `surface_search_start_us` — optional absolute start time (μs) for surface search (primary if set)
+  - `surface_search_end_us` — optional absolute end time (μs) for surface search
+  - `surface_min_snr_db` — when using automatic detection, minimum SNR threshold for accepting a surface candidate
+  - `surface_search_start_offset_us`, `surface_search_window_us` — offset-based window used by automatic detection when no absolute window is set

+- Bed selection:
+  - `bed_search_start_us` — optional absolute start time (μs) for bed search (primary if set)
+  - `bed_search_end_us` — optional absolute end time (μs) for bed search
+  - `bed_select_mode` — controls which candidate wins inside an absolute window.
+Valid values:
+      - `highest_peak` (default): selects the peak with the highest prominence within the window
+      - `highest_power`: selects the highest raw-power sample inside the window
+      - `most_prominent`: selects by peak prominence (shape-based)
+  - `bed_min_time_after_surface_us` — minimum time separation required by automatic detection when NOT using absolute windows
+  - `bed_min_power_db` — minimum power threshold used by automatic detection

+### Practical guidance

+- If you already know roughly where surface/bed echoes should lie, set `surface_search_start_us`/`surface_search_end_us` and/or `bed_search_start_us`/`bed_search_end_us` to narrow windows.
+URSA will choose the single highest peak inside those windows, which can help make results deterministic across datasets.
+- Use `bed_select_mode` to influence how an absolute-window bed pick is chosen — `highest_power` tends to bias towards strong, narrow peaks while `most_prominent` prefers wider, well-shaped returns.
+- If your window contains noisy or spurious peaks, make it narrower rather than relying on thresholds; absolute-window selection ignores some threshold checks.

+#### Fallback behavior

+If a user-specified window fails (no peak found inside), URSA will automatically attempt the regular heuristic (offset + SNR + prominence) search — so you can safely supply windows as hints without risking total failure.

 **Quick Adjustments**:
 - **Bed too close to surface**: Increase `bed_min_time_after_surface_us` to 3-4